 How can I search for measures?

 To facilitate your search for models and similar measures in the INKA there are three filters, which can be combined if required.
-Under “Select by topic” there are various classifications and action areas.
+You can select various fields of action and categories.
 The search box allows you to enter specific words.
-“Narrow down search” allows you to further specify the categories you are interested in.
+“Narrow down search” allows you to further specify the filters you are interested in (e.g. subject groups).

-A summary of the selected options appears above the list of results.
+A summary of the selected options appears above the list of results (breadcrumbs).
 You can use this to remove individual filters again.

 How does the select function work?

-“Select by topic” allows you to search for particular classifications and action areas.
-You can search for the following classifications:
+“Search by field of action” allows you to select particular categories.
+You can search for the following:

-Each of these classifications includes various action areas.
-When you have selected a classification you can then select one or more action areas.
+Each of these fields of action includes various categories.
+When you have selected a field of action, you can then select one or more categories.

 How does the search function work?

 Here you can enter one or more terms to search the INKA.
-Entering several terms will produce a longer list of results because the search terms are connected by the logical operator OR.
-So searching for “Mentoring Postdoc” will generate hits for both “Mentoring” and “Postdoc”.
+Entering several terms will produce a shorter list of results because the search terms are connected by the logical operator AND.
+So searching for “Mentoring Postdoc” will only generate hits that cover both “Mentoring” and “Postdoc”.